 - Should not share passwords

 - Should not save passwords in an easily accessible location

 - Should not use the same password for multiple accounts

 Even as cyber attacks have become increasingly sophisticated, the humble password remains a vital defense.
 The steps above will help you improve password security at your organization.

-Traina & Associates, a CapinCrouse company,* offers expert cybersecurity services to organizations assess their information security controls and identify and address any risks and vulnerabilities.
-More information is available at capincrouse.com/cybersecurity.
+CapinTech offers expert cybersecurity services to help organizations assess their information security controls and identify and address any risks and vulnerabilities.
+More information is available at capintech.com.